salahma93/Currency/README.md

 # Currency

 Currency is a Swift App that provides functionality for currency conversion and fetching currency rates using an API.
-Currency App Arct
+It follows the principles of Clean Architecture and utilizes the MVVM (Model-View-ViewModel) architectural pattern.
+The app is built using Swift programming language and leverages the power of RxSwift for reactive programming.

 ## Features